wandb/docs/content/guides/integrations/tensorflow.md

     wandb.tensorflow.log(tf.summary.merge_all())
 ```

 With TensorFlow 2, the recommended way of training a model with a custom loop is via using `tf.GradientTape`.
 You can read more about it [here](https://www.tensorflow.org/tutorials/customization/custom_training_walkthrough).
-If you want to incorporate `wandb` to log metrics in your custom TensorFlow training loops you can follow this snippet -
+If you want to incorporate `wandb` to log metrics in your custom TensorFlow training loops you can follow this snippet:

 ```python
     with tf.GradientTape() as tape: